rananna/back-to-the-future-timecircuits/readme.md

 #### **Advanced Web Interface & Data Link**
 * **Live Control**: A mobile-friendly web interface allows for full control over all the clock's settings.
 * **Thematic Header**: The UI header is a screen-accurate, real-time replica of the physical display, updating every second.
-* **Data Link Marquee**: The most advanced feature is a fully configurable "Data Link" marquee.
-You can configure any of the three display rows to show real-time data from any JSON-based API on the web.
-The system supports both simple APIs and those requiring header-based authentication (e.g., `X-Api-Key`), allowing you to connect directly to a wide range of services without needing an intermediary like Pipedream.
+* **Robust Non-Blocking Data Link**: The most advanced feature is a fully configurable "Data Link" marquee that uses the standard ESP32 libraries to make **non-blocking HTTPS requests**.
+Each request runs in its own dedicated task, ensuring that slow API servers will never freeze or stutter the clock's animations.
 * **MQTT Integration**: In addition to polling web APIs, data points can be configured to subscribe to an **MQTT broker**.
 This allows for efficient, real-time data pushes from smart home devices, sensors, or other services on your local network.
 * **Custom Icons**: The marquee can display custom icons (e.g., SUN, CLOUD, WIFI, BTC) on the 14-segment displays alongside the data.
 * **Customizable Display**: For each data point, you can customize the API URL, JSON path, display label, format, icon, and scroll speed.
 You can also switch between the standard "Four Column" data display and a new "Scrolling Text" mode for longer messages.